AbigailMcbride8683524/mils/README.md

 Fixed critical bug in main module - 219
 Updated README with new instructions - 526
 Updated configuration settings - update 8
+Updated README with new instructions - build 916